ibm-cloud-docs/api-handbook/design/types.md

 `double`[^64-bit-double]

-[^64-bit-double]: The JSON specification itself [defers to implementing software](https://tools.ietf.org/html/rfc7159#section-6) on maximum sizes and precision guarantees for numbers.
+[^64-bit-double]: The JSON specification itself [defers to implementing software](https://datatracker.ietf.org/doc/html/rfc7159#section-6){: external} on maximum sizes and precision guarantees for numbers.
 For interoperability, this handbook requires that no service expect or return floating-point values outside of what can be stored as a 64-bit `double`.

 ### Response format
 {: #float-return-format}